-Breast have many meanings in our lives.
-They are symbolic of our femininity, our sexuality, and our ability to nurture children.
-This symbolism, and the experiences and the sensitivities that result from it, can cause us to overlook the fact that our breast are body tissues with ordinary tissue needs.
+Breasts have many meanings .
+They are symbolic of a women's femininity, sexuality, and their ability to nurture children.
+This symbolism, and the experiences and the sensitivities that result from it, can cause us to overlook the fact that our breasts are body tissues with ordinary tissue needs.
 We can be uncomfortable seeing to these needs, or uncertain how to go about doing so.
-Society around us often helps reinforce ambivalent feelings about our breast and breast care.
+Society around us often helps reinforce ambivalent feelings about breast and breast care.

 Yet most women at some time experience symptoms like congestion and tenderness in their breast.
 Many of us have breast trauma or medical procedures for cosmetic, diagnostic, or treatment purposes.
 Life cycle changes are associated with a variety of breast discomforts.
 Massage Therapy is a gentle and effective way to promote breast health and help relieve breast tissue symptoms.

 Client likes the holistic approach of including breast treatment in massage ( it is very common in more advanced societies e.i.